duesee/imap-codec/README.md

 [![Coverage](https://coveralls.io/repos/github/duesee/imap-codec/badge.svg?branch=main)](https://coveralls.io/github/duesee/imap-codec?branch=main)
 [![Documentation](https://docs.rs/imap-codec/badge.svg)](https://docs.rs/imap-codec)

-# imap-codec
+# imap-{codec,types}

-This library provides parsing, serialization, and general support for [IMAP4rev1] implementations.
+This workspace contains [imap-codec] and [imap-types], two [rock-solid] and [well-documented] crates to build [IMAP4rev1] clients and servers. imap-codec provides parsing and serialization, and is based on imap-types. imap-types provides misuse-resistant types, constructors, and general support for IMAP implementations.
-It is based on [imap-types] and aims to become a rock-solid and [well-documented] building block for IMAP client and server implementations in Rust.
-The complete [formal syntax] of IMAP4rev1 and several IMAP [extensions] are implemented.
+The crates live here together, but imap-types is a perfectly fine standalone crate.

 Let's talk on [Matrix]!

 ## Features

+* Complete [formal syntax] of IMAP4rev1 is implemented.
+Furthermore, several IMAP [extensions] are supported.
 * Correctness and misuse-resistance are enforced on the type level.
 It's not possible to construct a message that violates the IMAP specification.
 * Messages automatically use the most efficient representation.
 For example, atoms are preferred over quoted strings, and quoted strings are preferred over literals.
 It's equally easy to manually choose a representation.
 * Parsing works in streaming mode. `Incomplete` is returned when there is insufficient data to make a final decision.
 No message will be truncated.